Powerful Earthquake Shakes Mexico On 32nd Anniversary Of Deadly Temblor

 Así se vio la CDMX desde las alturas segundos después del sismo de este medio día. pic.twitter.com/oWDagcjiiV— Periódico Excélsior (@Excelsior) September 19, 2017

+Photographs depicted rescue workers wheeling away residents on stretchers, though it was not immediately clear how many people were injured or if anyone had died in the earthquake.

-Videos purported to show buildings shaking under the strain, and The New York Times reports that a whole office building collapsed in the neighborhood of Roma Norte.
-It was not immediately clear if there were casualties.
+Videos purported to show buildings shaking under the strain, including a whole office building in the neighborhood of Roma Norte.

+"We don't have an estimate yet from authorities of how many buildings — but just photos and videos from people in the street show there are many buildings collapsed so far," reporter James Fredrick told NPR.
+"The civil protection agency of Mexico City has confirmed that they're beginning excavation work for people trapped inside collapsed buildings."

+Aquí el momento donde un edificio, al parecer en la Colonia Roma colapsa. pic.twitter.com/rAYKX0lJjm— REFORMACOM (@Reforma) September 19, 2017

 The earthquake also comes less than two weeks after a massive temblor struck southern Mexico, killing dozens of people.